 Because the dealer in both physical and online casinos is usually not one of the players, a token is used to indicate which player is the notional dealer for each hand.
 Then, from one hand to the next, it rotates clockwise.

-Following the required bets, the first round of betting begins.
+Following the required bets, the first round of betting begins in poker rules.
 Players can choose from the following betting options based on their confidence in their hands.

 Call — To match or raise the bet or raise of another player.